-As part of our Railway Upgrade Plan we are developing plans to build a new rail tunnel to link the Great Western Mainline to London Heathrow Terminal 5.
-The proposed rail connection will speed up journeys to Britain’s busiest international airport, by allowing passengers to travel to the airport from Reading, Twyford, Maidenhead and Slough without going into London Paddington.
+As part of our Railway Upgrade Plan the Department for Transport asked us to develop plans to build a new rail tunnel to link the Great Western Mainline to London Heathrow Terminal 5.
+The proposed rail connection would speed up journeys to Britain’s busiest international airport, by allowing passengers to travel to the airport from the South Coast, South West, South Wales and West Midlands without going into London Paddington.

 Benefits for passengers

-- More travel options for leisure and business travellers as well as Heathrow employees to London Heathrow
+- More travel options for leisure and business travellers to London Heathrow, as well as the thousands of employees who work at the airport.

-- Over £800m of economic activity in Britain, including additional economic benefits for the region
+- Estimated £800m of economic activity in Britain, including additional economic benefits for the region.

 Public consultation update

-If you would like to review the information and documents that were available during consultation, you can still access these on the consultation hub.
+If you would like to review the information and documents that were available during the previous consultation, you can still access these on the consultation hub.

 In the meantime, if you have any further comments or questions about the plans, you can send us an email at: email@example.com